 How do you find new ways of exploring the relationship between drawing and painting?
 Given that we often approach our work with particular expectations, this course will help you invent creative ways of approaching your work.
 Emphasis in this course is to flip the script so that the process of making and material exploration leads to the development of concept.
-This process-based, mixed-media course will examine the visual relationships between various drawing practices and painting.
-Through both observation and assigned prompts, you will move fluidly through drawing, collage and paint to promote instinctual and quickened decision-making skills.
-Investigations of image transfers, nontraditional surfaces and reductive techniques further push imaginative play and experimentation.
-Lectures focus on artists working in the last five years whose transformative work challenges classical viewpoints while conveying critical meaning.
+This process-based, mixed-media course will examine the visual relationships between various drawing and printmaking practices and painting.
+Investigations of nontraditional surfaces and reductive techniques further push imaginative play and experimentation.
+Lectures highlight historical examples of processes, as well as a focus on contemporary artists whose transformative work challenges classical viewpoints while conveying critical meaning.
 Demonstrations, research and homework assignments provide students the opportunity to delve into an immersive practice that develops a rich visual toolkit of painting processes and direction for new work.
+Note: Students will not be required to use oil paint for this course.